JanakievskaA/Sales-data-mining/README.md

 The FP-Growth algorithm is applied on the same dataset with the same parameters for a fair comparison.
 Unlike Apriori, FP-Growth builds a compact FP-tree structure to mine frequent itemsets more efficiently on larger datasets.

 ### 5. Results & Comparison
 Both algorithms were evaluated using the same parameters.
 Apriori identified 9 association rules, while FP-Growth identified 12.
-All 9 Apriori rules were confirmed by FP-Growth, which additionally discovered 3 rules that Apriori missed: fresh tuna → honey, cottage cheese → brownies, and fresh bread → tomato juice.
+All 9 Apriori rules were confirmed by FP-Growth, which additionally discovered 3 rules that Apriori missed.
 The strongest association in both cases was found between fromage blanc and honey, with a lift of 5.16.